 - Between DML statements that start a transaction, including SELECT ...
 FOR UPDATE and COMMIT - Within an autonomous transaction block - Before the end of a session (when there is no transaction involved) If you do not explicitly close the LOB instance, then it is implicitly closed at the end of the session and no index triggers are fired.
 Keep track of the open or closed state of LOBs that you explicitly open.
-The following will cause an error:
+The following

-- Explicitly opening a LOB instance that is already explicitly open. - Explicitly closing a LOB instance that is already explicitly closed.
+- Explicitly opening a LOB instance that has been explicitly open earlier. - Explicitly closing a LOB instance that is has been explicitly closed earlier.